Table of Contents

 - You can choose a better loan servicer

 - If your original loan had a cosigner, you can remove the cosigner when you refinance

 - You can put a Parent PLUS loan in your name

 - You cannot apply for federal student loan forgiveness programs

 The benefits of refinancing

-There are many positives to refinancing your student loans through a private lender.
-Here are five:
+Let’s look more closely at the most noteworthy positives to refinancing your student loans through a private lender.